seraph-foundation/cherub-dex/docs/docs/about/terminology.md

 | **A stays silent** | -1, -1 | 0, -3 |
 | **A betrays** | 0, -3 | -2, -2 |

+## Pump-and-Dump

+A manipulative and illegal scheme that attempts to increase the price of an asset through false information.

-## Staking
+## Stake

-This is akin to keeping your tokens in the protocol thereby preventing a bank run.
+Staking is akin to keeping your tokens in the protocol thereby preventing a bank run.
 By staking protocol tokens, users help secure the network and earn rewards while doing so.

+## Trade

+The act of buying or selling products or services.